 Aluminium

-Aluminium cans, aerosol and foil from your red box are brought to our recycling depot and later collected by Swan Alloy.
+Aluminium cans and foil from your red box are brought to our recycling depot and later collected by Cello.

-The aluminium is taken to a facility in Swansea where it is remelted into large aluminium ingots.
-The ingots can then be used to produce aluminium cans for use in the food and beverage packaging industry in the UK, France and Germany.
+The aluminium is taken to a facility in West Bromwich where it is processed into ingots.
+The ingots can then be used to produce aluminium cans for use in the food and beverage packaging industry in the UK, Europe and USA, and sheet metal for use in the automotive industry.

 Did you know, recycling just one aluminium drinks can saves enough energy to power a TV for three hours?
 Aluminium can also be endlessly recycled so recycling your aluminium cans is worth the effort!